droccom/kube-examples/staging/kos/cmd/attachment-tput-driver/README.md

 ## Timing and threading

 The driver defines flags that let users customize the timing with which requests to create and delete NetworkAttachments are issued.
 Currently operations on NetworkAttachments can either happen with a constant period or according to an approximated Poisson process; in both cases a driver parameter lets users specify the average rate of operations.
 The Poisson process is approximated because the interval between two successive arrivals is given by an exponential distribution truncated to `1000/lambda secs` instead of a real exponential distribution.
-Once a NetworkAttachment becomes "ready" it is normally tested with ping, but this can optionally be disabled.
+Once a NetworkAttachment becomes "ready" it may be tested with ping or configured to be the serving side for that, with a configurable probability.

 This driver issues NetworkAttachment creation and deletion requests from a given number of threads.
 The intended schedule of operations